jmreicha/s3-alb-logparser/README.md

 ```

  - [x] Get CLI working - use click
- - [ ] Get basic filter working to only download logs from certain date
+ - [x] Get basic filter working to only download logs from certain date
    - [ ] Figure out how to parse the file name to get days and hours
- - [ ] Read logs using boto based on date filter
+ - [x] Read logs using boto based on date filter
  - [ ] Get top N 404 filter working
  - [ ] Get user-agent filter working
  - [ ] Get reports working
+ - [x] Create diagram
+ - [ ] Things to refactor
- - [ ] Create diagram
+    - [ ] Move date parsing into helper